pieeg-club/ardEEG/README.md

 #### Warnings
 >[!WARNING]
 > You are fully responsible for your personal decision to purchase this device and, ultimately, for its safe use. ardEEG is not a medical device and has not been certified by any government regulatory agency for use with the human body.
 Use it at your own risk.
+>  It is not a medical device!!!
+And cannot be used for any medical purposes
 >[!CAUTION]
 > The device must operate only from a battery - 5 V. Complete isolation from the mains power is required.!
 The device MUST not be connected to any kind of mains power, via USB or otherwise.
 > Power supply - only battery 5V